fatso83/mini-mocha/README.md

 ```

 ## Known limitations
-There are bits and pieces missing, most notably:
+There are bits and pieces missing from the Mocha API, but it fulfills all the basic requirements.

-- No async support (by passing a callback or returning a promise)
 - No support for Mocha internals like `this.title`, `this.fullTitle()`, etc.

 ## Pull requests welcome :)